sri5hat/APT-DETECTION/README.md

     ```bash
     npm run dev
     ```
-    This will start the application in development mode with Turbopack for faster performanc
+    This will start the application in development mode with Turbopack for faster performance.

 3.  **View the Dashboard:**
-    Open your web browser and navigate to [http://localhost:9002](http://localhost:9002).
+    Open your web browser and navigate to **http://localhost:9002**.
 The application will start with a simulated data exfiltration scenario running.

 ## Integrating a Python Backend Agent